nixworks/public/news/2017/12/31/index.md

 _Context: 2017 Iranian protests, Instagram, Iran, Telegram, since 2009_

 ### [Palestine recalls their envoy to the United States for "consultations," following President Trump's recognition of Jerusalem as the capital of Israel.
 Palestine President Mahmoud Abbas says they will not accept any U.S. peace plan in the wake of Trump's move. ](/news/2017/12/31/palestine-recalls-their-envoy-to-the-united-states-for-consultations-following-president-trump-s-recognition-of-jerusalem-as-the-capital.md)
-_Context: Donald Trump, Jerusalem, Mahmoud Abbas, Palestine President, Palestine-United States relations, U.S. President, peace plan_
+_Context: Donald Trump, Jerusalem, Mahmoud Abbas, Palestine-United States relations, President, President of the State of Palestine, peace plan_

 ## [Previous Day...](/news/2017/12/30/index.md)